ShelbyPop/CS35L-Project/README.md

 The shop allows for purchasing different pastries with points earned.
 Users may view the count of items purchased by type, last session, average session length, and total session time.

+The standout aspects of our project are the cute interface with custom art created by one of our group members, as well as the diverse array of features implemented.

 ![CafePomPom](https://github.com/ShelbyPop/CS35L-Project/blob/eac1affa7167a87952a9e384430398d3348053ee/client/src/pompomhomepage.png)

 ## Components